 - teen* would find teen, teens, teenage, teenager, teenaged.

 - Use a question mark or hashtag symbol to search for similarly spelled words at the same time

 - Databases tend to use the question mark; search engines the hashtag symbol.

-- Use AND to combine your main keywords together.
-This happens automatically in search engines.
+- Use AND to combine main keywords together.

-- Use OR in databases and web searching to search for two words that can be used interchangeably.
+- Use OR to search for two words or more that can be used interchangeably.

 - neonate OR infant OR newborn